Early History

 William CALTHORP, Lord of Horsey, which he conveyed to Sir William WODEHOUSE of Waxham, ancestor of the present Earl of Kimberley.

-Sir William WODEHOUSE seems to have reconveyed it in very short order to Sir William PASTON, who was Lord of Horsey in 1554. the PASTON's held the land for many years, until it passed to the Earl of Yarmouth, who was Lord in 1740. from Lord Yarmouth it became the property of Lord ANSON, an ancestor of the Earl of Lichfield, and then to Lord BATEMAN and, by marriage, to Major WHYTE-MELVILLE.
+Sir William WODEHOUSE seems to have reconveyed it in very short order to Sir William PASTON, who was Lord of Horsey in 1554.
+The PASTON's held the land for many years, until it passed to the Earl of Yarmouth, who was Lord in 1740.
+From Lord Yarmouth it became the property of Lord ANSON, an ancestor of the Earl of Lichfield, and then to Lord BATEMAN and, by marriage, to Major WHYTE-MELVILLE.

 In 1803 Robert RISING purchased the Estate from Berney BROGRAVE of Waxham Hall, when it was of little value, being generally flooded.
 At this time Horsey was a wild and desolate place, known locally as Devil's Country due to it's wildness.
 By repairing the sea-bank, draining the marshes, planting quickthorn hedges and making a road to Somerton, he transformed the Estate into one of the most fertile in the county.
 Robert died in 1841 aged 72 years, leaving the Estate to his son, Robert RISING, who rebuilt the Hall in 1845